OpenActTexts/Loss-Data-Analytics/README.md

 This site provides files that generate *R* codes to support the online text **Loss Data Analytics**.
 To get an idea of what the files will generate for users, see the [Online Version from R Code Support](http://instruction.bus.wisc.edu/jfrees/UWCAELearn/LossDataAnalyticsRcode/index.html)

 Source code is available at our [GitHub site](https://github.com/ewfrees/LossDataAnalyticsRCode).

+# Overheads for Loss Data Analytics

+This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
+Overheads in .pdf format and source code is available at our [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).

 # Life Contingencies / Actuarial Mathematics